Turbulence generation and data assimilation in wall-bounded flows with a latent diffusion model: Methods

 From a broader perspective, the unconditional generator represents a prior distribution learned from high-fidelity simulations under nominal operating conditions.
-When observations exhibit statistical characteristics that differ from those of the training data such as modified mean profiles, Reynolds stresses, or two-point correlations, the conditional sampling process effectively steers the distribution toward a new posterior consistent with the measured flow.
-In this sense, the method performs distribution-level correction rather than deterministic trajectory matching.
-This capability aligns with the vision outlined in \S\ref{sec:introduction} for wind-farm data assimilation: a generative model trained on a baseline set of simulations can be adaptively shifted toward flow regimes implied by field observations.
-Such distributional steering opens a pathway toward interpolation across operating conditions and, potentially, controlled extrapolation beyond the original training manifold.
+In principle, when observations exhibit statistical characteristics that differ from those of the training data, posterior sampling should bias the diffusion process toward a posterior consistent with the measured flow.
+Whether this idealised picture is realised in practice (in particular the strength of the steering effect and the extent to which it can support controlled extrapolation beyond the training manifold) depends on observation density, spatial configuration, and the structure of the learned prior, and is not established by the experiments reported here.
+The wind-farm vision outlined in \S\ref{sec:introduction} is therefore a guiding aspiration rather than a demonstrated capability of the framework as presented.